Saint Paul and Pacific Railroad: Demise and future ownership

 On May 23, 1879, the key investors in the railroad formed a new company, the St. Paul, Minneapolis and Manitoba Railway (StPM&M), to take over the assets of the SP&P. It did so in June 1879, bringing an end to the existence of the St. Paul and Pacific.

 On September 18, 1889, Hill changed the name of the Minneapolis and St. Cloud Railway (a railroad which existed primarily on paper, but which held extensive land grants throughout the Midwest and Pacific Northwest) to the Great Northern Railway.
 On February 1, 1890, he transferred ownership of the StPM&M, Montana Central Railway, and other rail systems he owned to the Great Northern.

-Today, Progressive Rail Corp. runs freight trains in Santa Cruz County under the same name St. Paul and Pacific and with the same reporting marks Sp&p.
+Starting in 2018, Minnesota-based Progressive Rail Corp. runs freight trains in Santa Cruz County, California under the same name St. Paul and Pacific and with the same reporting marks SP&P/SPP.